rust-lang/book/second-edition/src/ch12-04-testing-the-librarys-functionality.md

 code to get the test to compile and run by adding a definition of the `search` function that always returns an empty vector, as shown in Listing 12-16.
-Then the test should compile and fail because an empty vector doesn’t match a vector containing the line `"safe, fast, productive."`.
+Then the test should compile and fail because an empty vector doesn’t match a vector containing the line `"safe, fast, productive."`

 <span class="filename">Filename: src/lib.rs</span>